 It is no wonder Italy is called Il Bel Paese – the beautiful country!
 From the northern snow-capped peaks of the Alps and the idyllic hilltop villages of the renowned central Tuscany and Umbria area, to the rugged southern shores of Sicily, lies a plethora of distinctive regions and people.
-Explore the villages and cuisine of Italy with World Journeys.
+Explore Italian villages and cuisine with World Journeys.

 Italy can be visited all year round but our favourite months are April – June and September/October.